Catarinaperiquito/Google-Data-Analytics---Cyclistic-Case-Study/README.md

 We can see by the results that both type of customers are more active during the warmer month.
 So this is not a distinguishable factor.
 Nonetheless it is clear that casual users ride more than member during spring and summer.
 This way we can conclude that seasons affect the amount of membership rides.

 ### **When do different users ride throughout the day? and week?**

+To explore more the if there was a difference between this two customer groups I decided to analyse their ride behavior throughout the day and week.

 ```{r}
 rides_day <- sqldf("select member_casual, hour, weekday, count(distinct ride_id) from all_trips group by member_casual, hour, weekday")